 Parkrose Community Orchard

 Parkrose Community Orchard is our fifth and newest orchard.
-Located on the property of Parkrose Community United Church of Christ, it is home to about 30 fruit trees and dozens of understory and native plants.
+Located on the property of Parkrose Community United Church of Christ, it is home to about 30 fruit trees, edible shrubs and vines, herbs, and as well many other understory plants, including hundreds of native plants.

-The site is most unique in its breadth of partnerships.
 Eastminster Community Garden, a Grow Portland site, lies adjacent to the orchard on the same property.
-The population makeup of the community garden is incredibly diverse, Russian and Hmong are probably the two largest groups of gardeners.
 The church’s parking lot is landscaped by Friends of Trees.
-Project YESS, an environmental group that focuses on underserved youth involvement, is currently working on creating a native hedgerow.
+While Project YESS, an environmental group that focuses on underserved youth involvement, was able to double our efforts in merging watershed health and urban agricultural efforts by planting a native hedgerow and additional native plantings throughout the site.
 These are just a few of the partnerships Parkrose Community United Church of Christ has nurtured in support of strengthening community.

 Become an Orchard Steward in 2017!